elizasohn/animal_shelter/README.md

 ## Description

-_A mock store database including a one-to-many relationship between Products and Reviews.
-Users are able to log in and are able to add reviews to products.
-Users with Admin privileges are able to create, read, update, and delete products.
+_A mock API for a local animal shelter listing the available cats and dogs.

 ## Setup/Installation Requirements

-* _In terminal type "git clone https://github.com/eliza85/admin_store"_
+* _In terminal type "git clone https://github.com/eliza85/animal_shelter"_
-* _Navigate into directory by typing "admin_store"_
+* _Navigate into directory by typing "cd animal_shelter"_
 * _Type "bundle install" to bundle gems_
+* _Type "rake db:create" to create databases_
 * _Type "rails s" to run on local server_
+* _Type "rails c" to try out on rails console_
 * _Enter "localhost:3000" (or whatever numbers terminal supplies) into web browser to run locally_
-* _Create an account with or without admin privileges_
-* _Explore site_
 * _Enjoy_

 ## Known Bugs